Joshua-Igoni/ceros-ski-game-solution/usage.md

 ```
 aws_credentials_file = "/Users/malcolmreynolds/.aws/credentials"
 aws_profile = "serenity"
-aws_region = "us-east-1"
+aws_region = "us-east-2"
 repository_url = "<account #>.dkr.ecr.us-east-1.amazonaws.com/ceros-ski"
 public_key_path = "/Users/malcolmreynolds/.ssh/id_rsa.pub"
 ```

 Once you've initialized the infrastructure and created your .tfvars file, you can use `terraform apply` to create the ECS infrastructure.

-Currently, the infrastructure is non-functional.
-We leave it as an exercise for the reader to amend that.
+After running `terraform apply` there will be an output on the screen which is the load balancer ip. copy and paste it in a browser you might see a "503 error", but wait for a minute or two then reload.

+the ski game is fully functional